 So, get out your slow cooker and celebrate National Chili Month by cooking up some turkey chili today!

-To make it, start by heating olive oil in a large skillet over medium heat.
+To make this turkey chili, start by heating olive oil in a large skillet over medium heat.
 Add ground turkey and season with salt and pepper to taste.
 Cook turkey until browned, crumbling the meat as it cooks with a spoon or spatula.

 While the meat is cooking, add kidney and pinto beans, carrots, celery, onion, garlic and jalapeno your slow cooker.